devhawala/ST80/readme.md

 ![ST80 in sample-env running the V2 snapshot.im](st80x-snapshot-in-sample-end.png)

-#### Shutting down either Smalltalk-80 versions
+#### Shutting down the Smalltalk-80 versions

-To shut down the Smalltalk environment, move the mouse to a free place on the gray background and press the middle mouse button.
+To shut down the Smalltalk-80 Version 2 or DV6 environments, move the mouse to a free place on the gray background and press the middle mouse button.
 The following command menu opens, select _Quit_ (probably already under the mouse position and therefore selected), which opens the follow-up menu for selecting how to leave the system (where _Save_ means to create a snapshot first):